This article was updated on August 3, 2018.

 Many plans using automatic features for better retirement outcomes are also reaching higher contribution amounts with automatic defaults.
-For example, better saving can be encouraged by setting the initial contribution rate – such as 6% – and pairing it with an automatic escalation feature – like an annual 1% increase or more – along with using a target retirement date fund as the plan default investment.
+For example, better saving can be encouraged by setting the initial contribution rate, such as 6 percent, and pairing it with an automatic escalation feature — like an annual 1 percent increase or more — along with using a target retirement date fund as the plan default investment.
 Higher default rates give participants a greater chance of saving enough for retirement instead of coming up short on savings during retirement.

-Not offering a plan match is a big missed opportunity for three reasons:
+Not offering a plan match is a big missed opportunity for two reasons:

 - It is a benefit many employees value and can make your benefits package more attractive to new hires.

-- Contributions may be tax deductible as a business expense which may save your company money.
-It can be used to incent employees to save more in your retirement plan and get better retirement outcomes.
+- Contributions may be tax deductible as a business expense, which may save your organization money.
+It can be used to incent employees to save more in your retirement plan and get better outcomes.
 Consult your tax or financial advisor with regard to your specific situation.

 Getting the right balance of plan investments can be one of the biggest challenges for plan sponsors.
-Keeping the investment menu trim – but adequately diversified – helps simplify investing decisions for participants and helps you meet your fiduciary responsibility.
-Plus, an extensive list of funds may also be viewed as a lapse in fiduciary responsibility, as recent lawsuits have proven.
+Keeping the investment menu trim, but adequately diversified, helps simplify investing decisions for participants and helps you meet your fiduciary responsibility.
+Plus, an extensive list of funds may also be viewed as a lapse in fiduciary responsibility, as lawsuits have proven.

-Your retirement plan shouldn't take you away from focusing on other important business needs.
-Plan administration can be easy to manage – when you choose the right plan provider.
+Your plan shouldn't take you away from focusing on other important business needs.
+Plan administration can be easy to manage when you choose the right plan provider.
 Whether you're starting a new plan or transitioning from another provider, it's important to work with a plan provider that puts your plan's best interests first.
-It starts with helping you with designing the right plan to help your employees get retirement ready and be easy to manage — so you can stay focused on your business.
+It starts with helping you design the right plan to help your employees get retirement ready and be easy to manage so you can stay focused on your business.

 SIGN UP FOR THE SPARK NEWSLETTER